Q– What annuals can I plant this late?

 Q– Should I cut back my perennials in the fall?

 A– Yes.
 Cutting back lessens the chance of disease and insects over-wintering on the dead foliage and causing problems next year.
 Also, fall cleaning reduces the amount of chores to be done in spring.
-Do not cut back perennials that continue to provide late fall and winter interest, such as Sedums and Ornamental Grasses, until they lose their attractive form.
 When cutting back, leave about 1-2” of stem above ground.
+Do not cut back perennials that continue to provide late fall and winter interest, such as Sedums, Astilbe and Ornamental Grasses, until they lose their attractive forms.
+Also try to leave flowers that have seeds, such as Echinacea, for the birds.

 Trees & Shrubs: